-Yes.
-Eyebrows can be home to a zit just like any other area of your face.
+Eyebrows can host pimples just like any other area of your face.
 And while you might not expect it, it’s actually very common.

 The most common cause of a pimple on your eyebrow is acne.
-This happens when hair follicles get clogged with dead skin cells and oil.
+This happens when dead skin cells and oil clog hair follicles.

-You don’t need to worry about eyebrow pimples, even if they’re messing with your #drip.
-In the majority of cases, they can be treated at home fairly quickly and painlessly.
+You don’t need to worry about eyebrow pimples.
+In the majority of cases, you can treat them at home fairly quickly and painlessly.

 Eyebrow pimples are not a huge mystery.
 There are only a few possible causes.

 When a strand of hair gets trapped under the skin, it curls back up, causing it to grow backward or sideways into the skin.
 This is an ingrown hair (as commonly seen with folliculitis barbae).

 Ingrown hairs often occur after shaving, plucking, tweezing, or waxing the eyebrows.